Kyle Isbel Preview, Player Props: Royals vs. Red Sox

 Kyle Isbel At The Plate

-- In 6.8% of his games this season, he has hit a long ball, and 1.9% of his trips to the plate.
+- He has homered in five games this season (6.7%), homering in 1.9% of his trips to the dish.

-- Isbel has had at least one RBI in 28.4% of his games this year (21 of 74), with more than one RBI five times (6.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Isbel has driven home a run in 22 games this year (29.3%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 26 games this season, with multiple runs six times.
+- He has scored in 36.0% of his games this season, with more than one run scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.